cmc333333/forensics-research/honeypot.md

 #### Matt Borland
 1. Proof that provided history is accurate for deleted files.
+  1. Disk -> List[INode] ^ All INodes in the list were deleted from the disk
+  2. (1) -> List[History] ^ All History are for files deleted from the disk
-2. Proof that the provided history is accurate for system files.
+2. Proof that provided history is accurate for system files.
+  1. Disk -> List[File] ^ All Files in the list are on the disk
+  2. (1) -> List[File] ^ All Files in the list are on the disk and are system files
+  3. (2) -> List[History] ^ All History are for system files on the disk

 #### Jason Lee
 1. Proof that provided history is accurate for suspicious files.
-2. Proof that provided history is accurate fro system files.
+2. Proof that provided history is accurate for system files.
+(See Borland)

 ---
 OLD